Wednesday, November 8, 2017

 Boat Pose (Navasana)

 An intense move for the entire core, boat pose strengthens the key muscles of the back, abdomen and hip flexors.
 From a seated position, bring the legs straight up to a 45-degree angle while keeping the spine straight.
 Bring the arms out parallel to the floor.
-Hold for 10 seconds with the goal of gradually
+Hold for 10 seconds with the goal of graduallyholding for a minute.

 Beginner variation: Bend your knees so that your shins are parallel to the floor.
 Hold the backs of your thighs for support if necessary.
 Advanced variation: From full boat pose, lower the legs to the floor and hover, keeping the back straight.
 Lift the legs back up to boat pose and repeat at least twice.